hemzaz/nvidia-acceleration-on-ubuntu/README.md

 This repo was created and tested for NVIDIA graphics on Ubuntu 20.04.4 (Focal) running Xorg (x11).
 The NVIDIA proprietary driver version 470.57 or higher is required via "Software & Updates" > "Additional Drivers".

 In addition, enable modeset for the `nvidia-drm` module.
 This is a requirement for the NVDEC-enabled VA driver.
+Look for `nvidia-graphics-drivers-kms.conf` under `/etc/modprobe.d/`.
+Skip this step if present.

 ```bash
 sudo tee /etc/modprobe.d/enable-nvidia-modeset.conf >/dev/null <<'EOF'